Join live or receive a link to the recording and earn a CE certificate

 Sponsored by SYTA – The Student & Youth Travel Association

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the Teach & Travel community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Teach & Travel community and go to the edWebinar Archives folder to take the CE quiz.